Dante-Broggi/swift-evolution/0000-template.md

 This proposal seeks to separate the idea that an instance has elements one can iterate through, and the assumption that the provided order has any semantic meaning other than that imposed by the iteration being, an inherently linear proccess.

-In addition, because there is no syntactic differences between the new `Iterable` and `Sequence`, if a type conforms to `Iterable` and not `Sequence`, it must be because there is no inherent order in the data being iterated over, thus it is unwise for the body of the loop to depend upon this order, and thus, the compiler can, possibly, verify this lack-of-a-guarantee with warnings or even errors.
+In addition, because there is no syntactic differences between the new `Iterable` and `Sequence`, if a type conforms to `Iterable` and not `Sequence`, it must be because there is no inherent order in the data being iterated over, thus it is unwise for the body of the loop to depend upon such an order, and thus, the compiler can, possibly, verify this lack-of-a-guarantee with warnings or even errors.

 ## Proposed solution

-This proposal adds a new protocol `Iterable` that takes on `Sequence`'s compiler visible role, and to which the latter conforms, and, if desired, two example `Iterable`s.
-The example `Iterable` but not `Sequence` types are wrappers, one arround `arc4random_uniform(:)` and the other arround an arbatrary Base `Iterable` that uses nondeterminism to verify that whatever the Base is, it itself does not heed any guarantees one would expect from a `Sequence`.
+This proposal adds a new protocol `Iterable` that takes on `Sequence`'s compiler visible role, and from which the latter inherits, and, if desired, two utility `Iterable`s.
+The example `Iterable` but not `Sequence` types are wrappers, one arround `arc4random_uniform(:)` and the other arround an arbatrary Base `Iterable` that uses nondeterminism to verify that whatever the Base is, it itself does not heed any additional order guarantees, such as those from `Sequence`.
-And, if reqiring Iterators (`IteratorProtocol`) to conform to `Sequence` is requested, than that shall be done as well, and the default implementation for Iterator-Sequences shall have the `where Self: Sequence` removed.
+And, if requiring a `Sequence`'s Iterator (`IteratorProtocol`) to conform to `Sequence` is desired, than that shall be done as well.

 ## Detailed design